sciZer0/7/v/README.md

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

+*And also of course, this all is a paradigm revolution because no today's state would like to allow people to get permissionless access to value.*

 <b>About Immutability</b>